hamzaouazzi/crwn-clothing/README.md

 # CrwnClothing

 CrwnClothing’s e-commerce app lets you sell clothes online with just a few simple steps.
-When you sell clothing online with CrwnClothing, your customers will be able to quickly browse and purchase your clothing, while you manage every last detail of your business.
+When you sell clothing online with crwnClothing, your customers will be able to quickly browse and purchase your clothing, while you manage every last detail of your business.

 ## Technologies: